PART II

 THE WORLD SOUL AND THE GREAT PATTERN

 I’ve maintained for a number of years now that Tolkien hid many things in his images, in “plain sight”.
 Hidden imagery is not an entirely new idea.
-Decades ago Hammond and Scull (H&S) pointed out a butterfly hidden in the drawing of the young Tolkien’s Undertenishness (Hammond & Scull, Artist & Illustrator [A&I] 39).
+Decades ago Hammond and Scull (H&S) pointed out a butterfly hidden in the drawing of the young Tolkien’s Undertenishness (Hammond & Scull, J.R.R.
+Tolkien: Artist and Illustrator [A&I] 39).
 If you look at the top two wings in the butterfly in Tolkien’s original can you see that they might each resemble a domed tent or some kind of pavilion?
 “Pavilion” is a word Tolkien uses quite a lot.
 If we look at its etymology we find: “Old French paveillon “large tent; butterfly” […] Latin papilionem […] “butterfly, moth,” in Medieval Latin “tent” […] the type of tent was so called on its resemblance to wings“.
 In A&I H&S describe Ishness:

 “The first drawing in the book was Ei Uchnem, to illustrate the Russian boatmen’s song.
 But except that it includes a boat on a river – a boat with oars, not towed as on the Volga – it is a very free interpretation.
 Its swirling clouds and vibrant shapes recall Van Gogh again, or Munch” (43).